Clinical Knowledge

 Common Causes

-• Autoimmune thyroiditis (most common in Australia)
+• Autoimmune thyroiditis (most common cause in iodine-replete regions)

 • More common in older females